protaskin/LowCDC-Win10x64/README.md

 8. Delete the private key associated with the test certificate (optional). **Because the test certificate has been added to the Trusted Root CA and Trusted Publishers certificate stores, you must destroy the private key, so that it cannot be reused by an attacker to sign malicious applications.**

+### Using the test-signed driver package

+1. [Enable the TESTSIGNING boot configuration option](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), restart the computer for the change to take effect.
+When the option for test-signing is enabled, Windows displays a watermark with the text "Test Mode", the version and build numbers of Windows in the lower right-hand corner of the desktop. **Be aware using Windows with the TESTSIGNING boot configuration option, Windows will load drivers that are signed by any certificate.**

+2. To use the test-signed driver package on another computer, [install the test certificate to the corresponding certificate stores](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-a-test-certificate-on-a-test-computer) using the Certificate Import Wizard or the CertMgr tool.

+3. Install the driver package.

 ## Using createcat.bat

-createcat.bat is a batch file that generates a test-signed catalog file for a LowCDC-Win10x64 driver package, i.e. performs the steps 4 through 8, inclusive, from the list above.
+createcat.bat is a batch file that generates a test-signed catalog file for a LowCDC-Win10x64 driver package, i.e. performs the steps 4 through 8, inclusive, from the [Preparing and test-signing a driver package](#preparing-and-test-signing-a-driver-package) section.

 The batch file does not need any configuration and is ready for use.
 However you can change the name of a certificate (the `CertName` variable) or use an installed certificate (change the `CertName` variable, set `CreateCert=0`).